-Under Section 382 of the Internal Revenue Code of 1986, as amended, if a company undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes (such as research tax credits) to offset its post-change taxable income or taxes may be limited.
+Under Section 382 of the Internal Revenue Code of 1986, as amended, if a company undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carry forwards and other pre-change tax attributes (such as research tax credits) to offset its post-change taxable income or taxes may be limited.
 Our prior equity offerings and other changes in our stock ownership, some of which are outside of our control, may have resulted or could in the future result in an ownership change.
 For example, in 2012, we completed a review of our changes in ownership through December 31, 2011, and determined that we had two qualified ownership changes since inception.
-The changes of ownership will result in net operating loss and research and development credit carryforwards that we expect to expire unutilized.
-If additional limitations were to apply, utilization of a portion of our net operating loss and tax credit carryforwards could be further limited in future periods and a portion of the carryforwards could expire before being available to reduce future income tax liabilities.
+The changes of ownership will result in net operating loss and research and development credit carry forwards that we expect to expire unutilized.
+If additional limitations were to apply, utilization of a portion of our net operating loss and tax credit carry forwards could be further limited in future periods and a portion of the carry forwards could expire before being available to reduce future income tax liabilities.

-We incur increased costs as a result of operating as a public company, and our management is now required to devote substantial time to new compliance initiatives and corporate governance practices.
+We incur costs as a result of operating as a public company, and our management is required to devote substantial time to new compliance initiatives and corporate governance practices.

-As a public company, and particularly since January 1, 2015 when we ceased to be an "emerging growth company," we have incurred and will continue to incur significant legal, accounting and other expenses.
+We have incurred and will continue to incur significant legal, accounting and other expenses as a public company.
 The Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The NASDAQ Global Select Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
 Stockholder activism, the current political environment and the current high level of government intervention and regulatory reform may lead to substantial new regulations.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations have increased our legal and financial compliance costs and will make some activities more time-consuming and costly.
-In addition, stockholder activism, the current political environment and the current high level of government intervention and regulatory reform may lead to substantial new regulations.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.

 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, we are required to furnish with our periodic Exchange Act reports a report by our management on our internal control over financial reporting and are required to include with our annual report an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-To achieve compliance with Section 404, we have engaged in a process to document and evaluate our internal control over financial reporting, which has been, and will continue to be, both costly and challenging.
+To maintain compliance with Section 404, we engaged in a process to document and evaluate our internal control over financial reporting, which has been, and will continue to be, both costly and challenging.
 In this regard, we will need to continue to dedicate internal resources, engage outside consultants and adopt a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
 Despite our efforts, there is a risk that we will not be able to conclude, from time to time, that our internal control over financial reporting is effective as required by Section 404.
-If we identify one or more material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements.
+If we identify one or more material weaknesses, it could result in an adverse reaction in the financial markets due to a loss of confidence in the reliability of our financial statements